noahehall/theBookOfNoah/web_technoligies/core/push_notifications/push_notifications.md

 	4.	your backend saves the subscription

 ## pushing: backend -> frontend
 	1.	backend sends a message to a saved subscription
 	2.	service worker receives message and sends to app thread
+	3.	app displays notification to user
-	3. BOOM
+	4. BOOM

+## key decision points
+	- 	ask user for permission
+		- 	user can press X (DENIED)
+		- 	user can deny (DENIED)
+		- 	user can grant (SUCCESS)

+# terminology
+	-	push
+		-	the act of sending a notification form a server to an application
+	-	notification
+		-	object displayed in the status bar of a client, e.g. smartphone/browser